tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 [`gen_server`](https://erlang.org/doc/man/gen_server.html), it uses the [message-passing semantics](https://en.wikipedia.org/wiki/Actor_model#Message-passing_semantics)
 of the Actor model.
-This means when a method is called, rather than running right away, the method is put into the "mailbox" to be processed by the object.
+This means that when a method is called, rather than running right away, the method is put into the "mailbox" to be processed by the object.
 Messages are processed one at a time in the order they are received.

 [This StackOverflow answer](https://stackoverflow.com/a/10746181/2475008) does a good job explaining it: